 The Report of Examination was published on 24th May 2021.
-The report deals with 35 unresolved issues identified by the Council and recommends changes in both the presentation and content of some policies within the North Lanarkshire Local Development Plan Modified Proposed Plan documents.
+The report dealt with 35 unresolved issues identified by the Council and recommended changes to both the presentation and content of some policies within the North Lanarkshire Local Development Plan Modified Proposed Plan documents.

-The Council agreed on 11th November 2021 to accept the recommended modifications, with a small number of typographical corrections, outlined in Appendix 1: North Lanarkshire Local Development Plan Table of Modifications Proposed to be Accepted by the Council by Issue and include a number of amendments to text, policy wording and Proposals Maps.
+On 11th November 2021, the Council agreed to accept all but two of the recommended modifications.
+These are outlined in Appendix 1: North Lanarkshire Local Development Plan Table of Modifications Accepted by the Council by issue, and include a number of amendments to text, policy wording and Proposals Maps.

-Of particular note are:-
+Of particular note were: